jamesstonehill/conference_management/README.md

   * This object stores an array of Talk objects and knows its own duration.
 3. Track
   * The track object stores two sessions.
 A track represents a full days worth of events.
 This object acts as a factory, creating the session objects it needs.
-4. ConferenceManager
+4. ConferenceManager (possible will be renamed in future)
   * The conference manager is the object within which you input all the talks.
 It also acts as an object factory, creating all the tracks needed to store the objects.
 The number of factories it creates can be specified in the initialize arguments but it defaults to 2 if this argument is left blank.

 We also have two types of objects that are responsible for processing the data stored in the Conference Manager into a more schedule like formate.
-These objects are:
+These objects are not totally finished yet but their role is defined as follows:

 1. Schedule Builder
   * This object takes a ConferenceManger object as an input and from that input it builds an sort of JSON like object that describes the schedule of the conference.